top of page

 23.jpeg

-Note how the tray fits inside a cardboard sleve, then both are overwrapped with waxed paper.
-The whole packaging then is protected by the outer carton with tuck in flaps.
-This method of packaging is what is reffered to as the telescoping type. (photo: 1944Supply)
+Note how the tray fits inside a cardboard sleeve, then both are overwrapped with waxed paper.
+The whole package is then protected by the outer carton with tuck-in flaps.
+This method of packaging is what is referred to as the telescoping type. (photo: 1944Supply)

 24.png

-Here's a still from the "Food for Fighters" film (1943).
-Clearly can be seen the trays on the conveyor belt that are being filled with the separate components, chewing gum is just being placed on top of the biscuits.
+Above is a still from the film "Food for Fighters" (1943).
+The trays on the conveyor belt are being filled with the separate ration components; chewing gum is just being placed on top of the biscuits.
 Next, the can is placed towards the open end of the tray.
-Note that the workers are black women (cheap labor!) and that the equipment is crudely made from wooden boards.
+Note that the equipment is crudely made from wood.

-An alternative found with the early production is that the inner carton is wrapped twice with waxed paper and then inserted in the outer carton.
+An alternative package found with early production is the inner carton being wrapped twice with waxed paper and then inserted into the outer carton.
 Since the first wrapping sticks completely to all surfaces of the inner carton, it appears that the inner carton might be waxed as well.

 25.jpeg

-A Beech-Nut produced Breakfast unit's inner carton that is only overwrapped twice with waxed paper, then inserted in an outer carton.
+A Beech-Nut produced Breakfast unit inner carton that is only overwrapped twice with waxed paper, then inserted in an outer carton.
 The outer carton is dated 12-42. (photo: K Ration Info)

 26.jpeg